Our earliest experiences have lifelong consequences for our health and behaviors.

 - Prevent.
 We define prevention simply: supporting families and connecting communities.
 The work here is about creating conditions that promote strong, healthy early relationships.
 Our investment in the launch of Texas Family Connects, a universal home visiting program for newborns, lays the foundation for this work.

 - Inform.
-We believe that informing policy makers, practitioners and parents of this body of science allows for better decisions that will lead to improved outcomes for children and their families.
-Our work here is about promoting the science via mechanisms from conferences, learning collaboratives and use of existing resources such as Brain Story Certification.
+We believe that informing policymakers, practitioners, and parents of this body of science allows for better decisions that will lead to improved outcomes for children and their families.
+Our work here is about promoting the science via mechanisms from conferences, learning collaboratives, and the use of existing resources such as Brain Story Certification.

 Related InitiativesScreening for Health-Related Social Needs in Pediatric Settings